neomatrix369/meterian-scanner-docker/Developers.md

 ### Automatically (via CircleCI)

-CircleCI has been configure to push the most recent updated version of the docker image containing the latest version of the Meterian Scanner client jar with it, to Docker Hub for each commit and also as a nightly build.
+CircleCI has been configure to push the most recent stable version of the docker image containing the latest version of the Meterian Scanner client jar with it, to Docker Hub for each commit and also as a nightly build.

 Please check [./circleci/config.yml](./circleci/config.yml) and [push-docker-image-to-hub.sh](./build/push-docker-image-to-hub.sh) script to see further details.

 ## Running the docker container

 Also `runInDockerContainer.sh` to run the image after it has been build  The end-users can use this as a template to run the container on their projects of choice.

+TBC

 Although other examples are provided in the [README.md](README.md).